 Edible Terraced Garden Beds

-If you like the idea of growing your own vegetables, a sloped garden can become the perfect place to do it.
+If you like the idea of growing your own vegetable garden, a terraced slope can become the perfect place to do it.
 The Incas, who were agricultural pioneers, created fertile farmland from the Peruvian mountainsides by using terraces and irrigation channels.
+Terrace walls are a good idea to help prevent soil erosion and they create a raised bed effect that makes gardening easier.

 Copy this model by creating a series of terraces on your sloped garden.
 After digging out trenches at calculated intervals, wooden supports such as railway sleepers and wooden stakes can be used to support and define the beds.
 By constructing a set of steps down the centre of the garden and paths in front of the beds you then have perfect terrain for vegetable growing.